Yitzhak Yedid: Career

 Yedid has put out over ten albums as a solo act (Challenge Records International, Sony, Naxos, -btl-, Muse, MCI, and Kaleidos) and has collaborated Ethiopian-born saxophonist and vocalist Abate Berihun as the Ras-Deshen ensemble.

-Yedid's works for strings include 'Visions, Fantasies and Dances' for string quartet (2006–09) and 'Delusions of War' for string orchestra (2014), and his compositions 'Oud Bass Piano Trio' (2006) and 'Arabic Violin Bass Piano Trio' (2008) combine a classical Arabic instrument with Western instruments.
+Yedid's works for strings include Visions, Fantasies and Dances for string quartet (2006–09), and Delusions of War for string orchestra (2014), and his compositions Oud Bass Piano Trio (2006) and 'Arabic Violin Bass Piano Trio' (2008) combine a classical Arabic instrument with Western instruments.

 Some of Yedid's works have been described as Third Stream, which combines contemporary classical music with jazz improvisation.
 Much of Yedid's output includes slots where soloists can improvise.
 Yedid has often said he is delighted when performers surprise him with their inventiveness.

+In his work Kadosh Kadosh and Cursed, Yedid comments on the religious dimensions of the Israeli-Palestinian conflict.